-The Master of Oral Health ( MOH ) provides an opportunity for Bachelor of Oral Health graduates, or graduates of another approved oral qualification, and registered in the scopes of dental therapy and/or dental hygiene, to develop advanced theoretical, clinical and research skills.
+The Master of Oral Health ( MOH ) provides an opportunity for Bachelor of Oral Health graduates, or graduates of another approved oral health qualification, and registered in the scopes of oral health therapy, dental therapy and/or dental hygiene, to develop advanced theoretical, clinical and research skills.

 This qualification will provide a stepping stone to a PhD and a pathway to an academic career in oral health or to an advanced clinical career.

 It is offered as a one-year full-time or two-year part-time 180-point taught master's programme.
-For part-time candidates, the majority of the clinical experience will be practice-based, remote from Dunedin.
+For part-time, distance-learning candidates, the clinical experience will be practice-based, remote from Dunedin.

-MOH graduates will have attained advanced knowledge, skills, and attributes in the scopes of dental therapy and dental hygiene practice.
+MOH graduates will have attained advanced knowledge, skills, and attributes in the scopes of oral health therapy, dental therapy and/or dental hygiene practice.
 They will demonstrate a high level of research-informed clinical practice, the implementation of an oral health promotion project, and the ability to undertake a rigorous research project.

-- Have completed degree of Bachelor of Oral Health from the University of Otago or another oral health qualification approved by the Admissions Sub-Committee, and be registered in the areas of dental hygiene and/or dental therapy practice in their country of practice or residence, and;
+- have completed the degree of Bachelor of Oral Health from the University of Otago or another oral health therapy, dental therapy and/or dental hygiene qualification approved by the Admissions Sub-Committee, and be registered in the areas of oral health therapy, dental hygiene and/or dental therapy practice in their country of practice or residence, and;